YashUK-dev/GitDemo/README.md

 # GitDemo
-This is a demo of Git
+This is a demo of Git.